agc93/project-sicario/docs/content/en/templating/filters.md

 weight: 31
 ---

-Filters are one of the most useful parts of the Liquid template engine we're using since it allows you to write some or all of your mod files in more "natural" formats then have Sicario convert it to the underlying hex for you.
+Filters are one of the most useful parts of the Liquid template engine we're using since it allows you to write some or all of your mod files in more "natural" formats then have {{< shortName >}} convert it to the underlying hex for you.

 ## Basics